oskiegarcia/vertx-demo/README.md

 A demo for reactive programming using Vert.x

 Each JVM instance becomes part of a cluster that allows them to share data using event bus.
-In order to share data with Frontend using event bus, websocket server is created.
+In order to share data with Frontend using event bus, websocket server is created in DashboardBE component.

 ![Application Architecture](https://github.com/oskiegarcia/vertx-demo/blob/master/archi.png)